DrOldGuy/promineo-installation-instructions/mac/06-install-lombok-mac.md

-# Install Lombok for Windows
+# Install Lombok for MacOS

 1. Start Eclipse and click in the (possibly empty?) editor window.
 1. Open the search wizard: Simultaneously press the Cmd key and the 3 key.